az-digital/arizona-bootstrap/site/content/docs/5.0/utilities/colors.md

 ### Brand

 When using these colors, it is important to maintain sufficient color contrast between your text color and background color.
-You can utilize the <a href="https://webaim.org/resources/contrastchecker/" target="_blank">WebAim Color Contrast Checker</a> to verify your color contrast.
+You can utilize the <a href="https://webaim.org/resources/contrastchecker/" target="_blank">WebAIM Color Contrast Checker</a> to verify your color contrast.
 Or, for your convenience, {{< ourname >}} also provides a [helpful tool]({{< docsref "/getting-started/color-contrast" >}}) to determine which brand text colors have sufficient color contrast on other brand background colors.

 {{< example >}}
 {{< colors.inline >}}